omeatai/next-project-my-portfolio/README.md

 # Next.js 13 Project - My Modern Portfolio App

-##### Built by Ifeanyi Omeata

 ## Introduction

-This is a modern portfolio web application built with Next.js.
+This is a modern portfolio web application built with Next.js by Ifeanyi Omeata.

 ## Project Steps (Tutorial)